harnalashok/LLMs/scripts/Readme.md

 wsl --install --distribution Ubuntu-22.04
 ```

+If Ubuntu installation is very slow, please see this [link](https://github.com/microsoft/WSL/issues/6405#issuecomment-1339460367)

 To begin installing all packages, execute the following four commands in *Ubuntu* console.<br>
 Copy and paste.